 On May 25, 2018, the European Union’s new data privacy and security regulation, the General Data Protection Regulation (GDPR), went into effect.
 While news of this policy change dominated tech and business headlines for several months prior to its installment, it will take time to fully comprehend its impact on certain industries’ day-to-day operations.
-With their significant personal data responsibility, professionals in Human Resources cannot wait for the dust to settle before understanding these new rules.
+HR professionals must understand these rules immediately given their direct responsibility for employee personal data.

-GDPR compliance is not a luxury—it is a must.
+GDPR compliance is mandatory.
 The new regulations equally apply to any business targeting EU customers, accepting EU currency, or even simply having a website with an EU domain suffix.
 In fact, Forbes reports that most of the personal data belonging to EU data subjects collected over the Internet is collected by U.S. companies without a physical presence in an EU country.

 Even as multinational firms work to comply with GDPR as it relates to commerce and marketing, HR has a responsibility to help the organization understand its effects on internal employee processes.
 One area of compliance that can easily slip under the radar is the employee survey.